skramm/homog2d/misc/figures_test/readme.txt

-This file holds some code use in the test app.
+This folder holds some code use in the test app.
 The goal is to both:
 - include these lines in the test app, followed by some checkings
 - use these lines to build the associated figure, to make it more understandable